 MRI Scan: Can aid in the diagnosis of inflammatory arthropathy by demonstrating joint effusion, pannus formation, inflammation and periarticular erosions.
 MRI is more sensitive than plain radiographs or ultrasound in the diagnosis of the early disease and can demonstrate positive findings even if radiographs are normal.
 MRI is also indicated if suspicion for rotator cuff or other soft tissue pathology associated with inflammatory arthropathy.

 CT Scan: Can be useful in cases of significant bone loss or deformity to determine if shoulder replacement surgery is possible and for pre-operative planning.
-CT arthrograms can be useful in assessing bone loss and the presence of rotator cuff pathology. (
+CT arthrograms can be useful in assessing bone loss and the presence of rotator cuff pathology.
+(Figure 3 and Figure 4)

 Ultrasound: Newer techniques have been developed to enhance the diagnosis of rheumatoid arthritis.
 Ultrasound of multiple joints can help with the early detection of inflammatory arthritis and has shown greater sensitivity than plain radiographs but is less sensitive than MRI.
 Ultrasound can also be effective in diagnosing associated rotator cuff or soft tissue pathology.
 The results of ultrasound are highly dependent on the skill and experience of the individual performing the study.